 We caught the attention of Berkeley media who has reported on our efforts in the past, to kill harmful legislation!

 It can make a difference when the public shows up en masse.
-Attend the Land Use & Housing Committee meeting, Thursday January 21 at 10:30 am.
+Attend the Land Use & Housing Committee meeting, Thursday March 18 at 10:30 am.
 Check here for updated information on the Zoom link to attend.
-You will have a chance to express your opinion when the agenda item comes before the Committee towards the beginning of the meeting.
+You will have a chance to express your opinion when the agenda item comes before the Committee.
 Follow the Chair's instructions to "raise" your hand on Zoom if you want to speak.
 (But it's via Zoom - so you can do other things while waiting your turn to speak!)

 In 1982 (and again in 2018 and 2020), the Berkeley voters agreed that living on property with your tenant, creates a relationship similar to having a roommate.
 An owner and tenant are likely to share common space, interact regularly, and create a more personal relationship.

 The Golden Duplex rule says that if an owner of record on December 31, 1979 lived on the property and an owner of current record lives in one of the units, then the unit rented to the tenant is exempt from rent control and does not have Berkeley eviction protections.

 In 2018 - in coordination with Councilmembers, community members and builders - the voters agreed to extend the protections of a Golden Duplex owner to anyone who built and rented out an Accessory Dwelling Unit (ADU).
 Community feedback told us that an owner was more likely to rent out the ADU if they were exempt from rent control and the Just Cause ordinance.